Stratified Medicine Programme

 Find out how to get involved:

 Phase One (July 2011 to July 2013) is a pilot study to demonstrate on a small scale how the NHS can provide molecular diagnosis for all cancer types routinely.
-In phase one of the programme, doctors in seven existing Experimental Cancer Medicine Centres (known as clinical hubs) will recruit up to 9,000 people with the following cancer types: breast, bowel, lung, prostate, ovary and melanoma.
+In phase one of the programme, doctors in eight existing Experimental Cancer Medicine Centres (known as clinical hubs) will profile up to 9,000 people with the following cancer types: breast, bowel, lung, prostate, ovary and melanoma.

 Patients undergoing cancer care at these hospitals will be asked for permission to use surplus tissue taken during routine surgery.
 Samples will be sent to one of three centralised, quality assured laboratories (known as technology hubs) where DNA will be extracted, stored and tested for a set of specific genetic faults and variations.
 These have been selected based on previous research showing they will provide useful information.

 Because Phase One is a pilot study, participating in it will not change how patients are treated, but we hope that the increased understanding we gain about the genetics of cancer will help scientists develop new treatments.
-The genetic data and relevant clinical information will be stored within a central data repository at the Eastern Cancer Registry and Information Centre (ECRIC).
+The genetic data and relevant clinical information will be stored within a central data repository at the National Cancer Registration Service (NCRS), Eastern Office.

 Collecting and storing information about patient's tumours and related clinical data is part of the Cancer Registries remit and they have been granted authority to do this by law.
 Cancer registries use this information to help understand the causes of cancer, compare the success of different treatments and contribute to research.